Enrique Peris

 Enrique Peris de Vargas (27 February 1887 - 17 February 1953) was a Spanish footballer who played as a left winger.
-He spent most of his career at Barcelona, with whom he played over 300 matches.
-He won three Copa del Reys and five Catalan Championships.
-He played numerous times with the Catalan national team.
-As an athlete, he stood out in the 100m dash and the long jump.
+He spent most of his career at Barcelona, with whom he played over 300 matches, and won three Copa del Reys and five Catalan Championships.
+He played numerous times with the Catalan national team, and as an athlete, he stood out in the 100m dash and the long jump.
 He also worked as a referee.

+His brothers Agustin, Joaquim, and Lisandro were also outstanding sportsmen and leaders.

+Playing career

 Club career

-Born in Barcelona, he began his career in 1903 at FC Internacional.
-Together with Paco Bru and Charles Wallace, he helped the club achieve three successive runner-up finishes in the Catalan championship between 1904 and 1906, losing out on the title to a different opponent each time, Club Español (now RCD Espanyol) FC Barcelona and X Sporting Club respectively.
+Born in Barcelona, he began his football career in 1903 at FC Internacional.
+Together with Paco Bru, Charles Wallace, and his older brother Agustin, he helped the club achieve three successive runner-up finishes in the Catalan championship between 1904 and 1906, losing out on the title to a different opponent each time, Club Español (now RCD Espanyol) FC Barcelona and X Sporting Club respectively.
 In 1906, the club had to suspend its activities due to a lack of players, and most of the players, including him, joined Barcelona in the 1906-07 season, playing first as a midfielder and finally as a left-winger.

 He played for Barça for more than a decade, becoming the first player to reach 200 official matches with the club.
 In total, he played 308 matches and scored 34 goals.
 Peris was an integral piece in Barcelona's first great team, which had the likes of Alfredo Massana, Manuel Amechazurra and Pepe Rodríguez, as well as fellow FC Internacional teammates Bru and Wallace.
-Together with them, he helped the club win 5 Catalan championships including three successive titles between 1909 and 1911, along with four back-to-back Pyrenees Cups between 1910 and 1913, and three Copa del Rey titles in 1910, 1912 and 1913.
+Together with them, he helped the club win five Catalan championships including three successive titles between 1909 and 1911, along with four back-to-back Pyrenees Cups between 1910 and 1913, and three Copa del Rey titles in 1910, 1912 and 1913.
 In the latter's final, Barça needed three games to beat Real Sociedad and Peris started in all of them.